-Council is proposing to provide WRRT with additional funding to distribute to other smaller community providers on Council's behalf and to work collaboratively with them to increase waste minimisation in their communities.
-WRRT would be required to report to Council on funding decisions and outcomes.
+From 2019/20 onwards, Council will provide WRRT with funding (from the MfE levy funding we receive) to distribute to other smaller community providers on Council's behalf and to work collaboratively with them to increase waste minimisation in their communities.
+WRRT will be required to report to Council on funding decisions and outcomes.